oslabs-beta/DenoStore/README.md

 ```

 `cache` is an asynchronous method that takes two arguments:
 - Cache arguments object where **info** is the only required property.
-Info must be passed as a property in this object as DenoStore parses the info AST for query information.
+Info must be passed as a property in this object as DenoStore parses the info AST for query information
 - Your resolver logic to execute if the results are not in the cache

 **Full example of schema with caching**